 Authentication & permissions

-The MCP server uses OAuth 2.0 with PKCE.
-No API keys or secrets are needed — just sign in to your Formify account when prompted.
+The MCP server uses OAuth 2.0 with PKCE when the client supports it.
+No API keys or secrets are needed in that flow — just sign in to your Formify account when prompted.

 When you connect, you authorize the AI client to perform actions on your behalf within your existing Formify account permissions: